 The workplace may be a hospital, health centre, day-care centre, rehabilitation unit, school or pre-school, a client's home, prison or young offenders' institution.
 Therapists may work in several different locations during the week.

-Self-employment/freelance work is expanding.
-Many experienced practitioners do some private work and an increasing number see only private clients.
+Opportunities for self-employment/freelance work exist.
+Experienced practitioners may do some private work and some will see only private clients.

-Jobs are available in most locations, although there are more opportunities in urban areas.
+Jobs are available throughout the UK, although there are more opportunities in urban areas.

-Stress may be an issue in this profession and can be caused by a number of factors, including a heavy workload, expectations of patients and relatives, difficulties in liaising with a wide range of other professionals and financial/resource constraints.
+The work can be challenging due to the heavy workload, expectations of patients and relatives, difficulties in liaising with a range of other professionals and financial/resource constraints.
 The particular challenges of a post depend on the clients' circumstances, for example congenital disorders, physical and mental disabilities, illness (e.g. Parkinson's disease, throat cancer), drug or alcohol dependency and accidents causing head and neck injuries.

-Although travel within a working day is frequent, absence from home overnight and overseas work are uncommon.
+Although travel within a working day is common, absence from home overnight and overseas work are uncommon.